Public Relations Edinburgh Secures Coverage for DollyLeo

 The UK’s biggest selling newspaper The Sun reported Sadie’s findings.

-DollyLeo gained this high-profile coverage thanks to a public relations campaign by Holyrood Partnership, PR in Scotland.
+DollyLeo gained this high-profile coverage thanks to a hair and beauty public relations campaign by Holyrood PR in Scotland.